leegmoore/bubbletea-ts/.port-plan/progress-log.md

   1. Still need to publish the pnpm workspace manifests/config on `origin/main` so CI can make it past `pnpm install --frozen-lockfile`; until then the fresh workflow remains red.
   2. Keep broadening the formatter specs toward the remaining fmt edge cases (e.g., channel/func `%#v`, pointer-valued interface slices) before touching renderer/runtime code.
 - **Blockers/Risks:**
-  - GitHub Actions continues to fail early because `origin/main` lacks the pnpm workspace manifests, so no Windows/Ubuntu telemetry exists for the TypeScript suites yet.

 ## 2025-11-14 (Session 27)
 - **Session Goals:** Get the GitHub Actions workflow live on `origin/main` and keep driving `%#v` / `%p` parity (interface-valued maps plus pointer/struct key coverage) before touching renderer/runtime behavior again.
 - **Completed:**
-  - Published `.github/workflows/ci.yml` to `origin/main`, added `workflow_dispatch`, ordered pnpm setup ahead of `actions/setup-node`, and disabled Node’s pnpm cache until the lockfile exists.
-Triggered `gh workflow run ci.yml --ref main` (runs `19360017502`, `19360555646`, `19360592206`) to confirm both `ubuntu-latest` and `windows-latest` jobs now execute; they advance through the checkout/setup steps and fail later at `pnpm install` because no workspace manifests are on the remote branch yet.
   - Extended `TestPrintfFormattingVariants` in `tea_test.go` with interface-valued map cases, pointer/struct map-key permutations, and `%p` width/zero-padding specs, keeping the Go reference suite green via `go test ./...`.
   - Ported the new specs to `packages/tests/src/program/tea.test.ts`, taught `goPointer` to carry deterministic addresses, and updated the TypeScript formatter to (a) infer pointer type names, (b) render pointer map keys as `(*pkg.Type)(0xaddr)` with fmtsort ordering, (c) treat `map[string]interface{}]` nils as `interface {}(nil)`, and (d) zero-pad `%p` the way Go does; `pnpm test` now passes 116/116 cases.
 - **What’s Next (priority order):**
   1. Publish the pnpm workspace essentials (`package.json`, `pnpm-lock.yaml`, `packages/*`, config) or otherwise stub them so GitHub Actions can run `pnpm install --frozen-lockfile`; until they exist remotely every workflow run halts before the test steps.
   2. Keep broadening the `%#v` / `%p` suites toward pointer-valued maps and object/reference `%p` cases (plus any remaining fmt edge cases) before resuming renderer/runtime work.
 - **Blockers/Risks:**
-  - CI currently fails during `pnpm install --frozen-lockfile` (`ERR_PNPM_NO_PKG_MANIFEST`) on both Ubuntu and Windows runners because `package.json` / `pnpm-lock.yaml` have not been pushed to `origin/main` yet; the workflow itself is live but cannot exercise the test matrix without those manifests.

 ## 2025-11-14 (Session 26)
-- **Session Goals:** Publish the CI workflow so Windows jobs can run and broaden the `%#v` formatter suites (numeric map values + interface-typed keys) under the tests-first ritual.
 - **Completed:**
-  - Confirmed `.github/workflows/ci.yml` is ready and attempted `gh workflow run ci.yml --ref main`, which returned `404` because the workflow is still absent on the remote default branch—evidence we must actually publish it before Windows telemetry is available.
   - Added float-map-value and interface-key permutations to `TestPrintfFormattingVariants` in `tea_test.go`, then re-ran `go test ./...` to keep the Go reference suite green before touching TypeScript.
   - Ported the new cases to `packages/tests/src/program/tea.test.ts` and taught the TypeScript `%#v` formatter to (a) pretty-print `interface {}` type names, (b) sort typed maps using their declared key type (preserving Go’s NaN ordering for floats) while interface-keyed maps fall back to dynamic type ordering, restoring `pnpm test` to 111/111 passing.
 - **What’s Next (priority order):**
-  1. Actually publish `.github/workflows/ci.yml` to `origin/main` (or another remote branch) so `gh workflow run ci.yml --ref main` can succeed and yield a `windows-latest` renderer/logging run.
   2. Keep expanding the `%#v` coverage toward interface-valued maps and pointer/struct key cases (plus `%p` edge cases) before touching renderer/runtime behaviour again.
 - **Blockers/Risks:**
-  - GitHub Actions cannot run yet because the workflow file is still missing on the default branch, so Windows-specific guarantees remain unverified on real consoles.

 ## 2025-11-14 (Session 25)
-- **Session Goals:** Validate the Windows renderer/logging suites on a real runner and keep broadening the `%#v` formatter specs (starting with numeric map keys) before touching runtime behaviour.
 - **Completed:**
-  - Tried to trigger the GitHub Actions matrix with `gh workflow run ci.yml`, but GitHub returned `404` because the workflow file is not present on the default branch yet, so no Windows telemetry is available.
   - Extended `TestPrintfFormattingVariants` with bool/int/float map `%#v` coverage (including NaN/±Inf cases) and re-ran `go test ./...` to lock the canonical behaviour in Go.
   - Ported the new specs to `packages/tests/src/program/tea.test.ts` and updated the formatter’s map type inference so mixed int/float key sets are coerced to `map[float64]...`, restoring `pnpm test` (109 specs) to green.
 - **What’s Next (priority order):**
-  1. Publish `.github/workflows/ci.yml` onto the default branch (or otherwise trigger it via a remote fork) and collect a fresh `windows-latest` CI run so the CRLF/logging guarantees are validated on a real console.
   2. Keep expanding the `%#v` suites toward additional numeric/boolean permutations (e.g., maps with numeric values or interface-typed keys) so every fmtsort branch is enforced before further renderer/runtime work.
 - **Blockers/Risks:**
-  - Unable to run the Windows CI job today because the workflow file does not exist on the remote default branch, and this environment has no native Windows terminal to substitute.

 ## 2025-11-14 (Session 24)
 - **Session Goals:** Finish the `%#v` formatter spec expansion (nested maps + struct tags) under tests-first discipline before touching renderer/runtime code.